tiredboffin/fffw/README.md

+# fffw

-fffw - a set of research tools for ff firmware.
+fffw is a set of research tools for Fujifilm firmware.

 - ff80 - jig mode
   - research native interface provided by the firmware for adjustments and debugging.